esphome/esphome-docs/guides/automations.rst

 This action allows you to stop a given script during execution.
 If the script is not running, it does nothing.
-This is useful right now if your want to stop a script that contains a ``delay`` action, ``wait_until`` action, or is inside a ``while`` loop, etc.
+This is useful if you want to stop a script that contains a ``delay`` action, ``wait_until`` action, or is inside a ``while`` loop, etc.
 You can also call this action from the script itself, and any subsequent action will not be executed.